Unpacking the Narrative of how Russia is going to change the global monetary system.

 This is a very important point.
-It does not matter if the dollars are traded for rubles immediately prior to the remittance, or immediately after.
+It does not matter if the dollars are traded for rubles immediately before the remittance, or immediately after.
 It does not matter if the party doing the trading is a European or a Russian bank.

-Here is an article from outside the goldbug community, India.
+Here is an article from outside the gold bug community, in India.
 It notes that for Indian exporters to be paid in rubles, they would rely on an Indian banking system solution that would fix the rupee to the ruble (the article correctly notes that the fix would have to be dynamic).